Xexplotion/The-Company/README.md

 ## Mod Support

-Currently, I have no plans to add support for other mods but if you have ideas for it, feel free to open an issue;
+Currently, I have no plans to add support for other mods but if you have ideas for it, feel free to open an issuel.

 ## License